psi4/psi4/doc/sphinxman/source/external.rst

    Output file name.
 Use ``stdout`` as <filename> to redirect to the screen.
 Default: when the input filename is "input.dat", then the output filename defaults to "output.dat".
-Otherwise, the output filename defaults to the the input filename (subtracting any ".in" or ".dat" suffix) plus ".out"
+Otherwise, the output filename defaults to the the input filename with any any ".in" or ".dat" extension replaced by ".out"

 .. option:: -p <prefix>, --prefix <prefix>